-All registered student organizations receiving funds from the Student Assembly are expected to abide by the guidelines below.
+All registered student organizations receiving funds from the Student Assembly are encouraged to endorse candidates.
+The Director of Elections will encourage groups to do so, through email notification.
+If an organization chooses to endorse a candidate, it is expected to abide by the guidelines below.
 The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.

-- 1. Student Assembly Finance Commission (SAFC) funded organizations may endorse candidates.
-The Director of Elections will encourage, through email notification, all groups to act in a way that is fair and balanced when deciding endorsement of candidates. - 2.
-Student Activity Fee (SAF) by-line funded organizations seeking to endorse candidates for a position must give all petitioners for that position and the Director of Elections 24 hours advance notice of endorsement meetings.
+- Student Assembly Finance Commission (SAFC) funded organizations may endorse candidates.
+The Director of Elections will encourage, through email notification, aAll groups must to act in a way that is fair and balanced when deciding endorsement of candidates. - 2.
+Student Activity Fee (SAF) by-line funded organizations seeking to endorse candidates for a position must give all petitioners for that position and the Director of Elections 24 hours advance notice of endorsement meetings. - 3.
+The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.